Is your drone stuck in a tree?

 7. Use a Slingshot

-If your nerf bullets aren’t reaching high enough, it’s time to take matters into your own hands and build a slingshot.
+If your nerf bullets aren’t reaching tall enough, it’s time to take matters into your own hands and build a slingshot.
 There are many ways to make a slingshot, as long as you have some sort of rod and rubber.

 As for the projectile, avoid using hard materials, such as rocks, since it can be dangerous when free falling.
 I recommend using tennis balls or making a ball by wrapping up some cardboard with tape.
 Remember not to aim at the drone, but at the branch holding the drone to avoid adding further damage.